-Supine blood pressure will be measured with the subject's arm supported at the level of the heart and recorded to the nearest mm Hg after a minimum 5 minutes of rest.
+Seated blood pressure should be measured with the subject's arm supported at the level of the heart and recorded to the nearest mmHg after a minimum 5 minutes of rest.
 The same arm (preferably the dominant arm) will be used throughout the study.

-The same properly sized and calibrated blood pressure cuff will be used to measure blood pressure each time.
-The use of an automated device for measuring BP and pulse rate is acceptable, although, when done manually, pulse rate will be measured in the brachial/radial artery for at least 30 seconds.
+A calibrated blood pressure cuff of the same proper size will be used to measure blood pressure each time.
+The use of an automated device for measuring blood pressure and pulse rate is acceptable, although, when done manually, pulse rate will be measured in the brachial/radial artery for at least 30 seconds.
 When the timing of these measurements coincides with a blood collection, blood pressure and pulse rate should be obtained prior to the nominal time of the blood collection.